olvlvl/composer-attribute-collector/README.md

 ### Filtering target methods

 `filterTargetMethods()` can filter target methods using a predicate.
 This can be helpful when a number of attributes extend another one, and you are interested in collecting any instance of that attribute.
+The `filerTargetClasses()` and `filterTargetProperties()` methods provide similar feature for classes and properties.

 Let's say we have a `Route` attribute extended by `Get`, `Post`, `Put`…